- Visit tanneries and mosaic workshops to learn about crafting in Fes

 Dinner is on your own tonight.
 Most of the top chefs who work for the Royal Family are from Marrakech, and it has some of the best food in the country–especially the street food that you surely shouldn’t miss.
 Talk with your tour guide for some recommendations.

-Day 9: Travel to Essaouira
+Day 9: Argan oil tour and travel to Essaouira

 Today, you will travel to Essaouira, a town made popular by its excellent surfing beaches.
 The 3-hour route takes you over extensive, rolling plains.
 When approaching the western seaboard of Morocco, you’ll enter a unique forest.
 This is the only ecosystem where argan trees grow, and their fruits are very useful.
 You will make a slight diversion to visit an association of local women that make argan oil, famed for its excellent health and beauty properties.
 You may see goats grazing on the fruits of the argan trees, high in the tree branches.
 It is quite a sight!